Volkswagen Group: New Auto

 In 2021, Volkswagen Group released their New Auto strategy.
 The strategy was based on transitioning to electric cars, and building a shared platform, battery systems, software and mobility solutions to use across all their brands.
-This involves creating the Scalable Systems Platform, as well as developing software under a new subsidiary called CARIAD.
+This involves creating the Scalable Systems Platform, as well as developing software under a new subsidiary CARIAD.
 Volkswagen Group aims by 2024 to transition to selling mostly electric cars.
 It aims to have six battery factories in Europe by 2030.

-Finances

-For the fiscal year 2018, Volkswagen reported earnings of €13.920 billion, with an annual revenue of €235.849 billion, an increase of 2.2% over the previous fiscal cycle.
-Volkswagen's shares traded at over €148 per share, and its market capitalization was valued at US$73.8 billion in November 2018.
+In 2023, Volkswagen Group announced plans to cut costs by €10 billion ($11.1 billion).
+In February 2024, Volkswagen Group and Chinese electric vehicle manufacturer XPeng signed a technology cooperation and joint development agreement on platform and software.

 Operations

 Rooted in Europe, the Volkswagen Group operates in 153 countries.
 Volkswagen Passenger Cars is the Group's original marque, and the other major subsidiaries include passenger car marques such as Audi, Bentley, Lamborghini, Porsche, SEAT, and Škoda.
 Volkswagen AG also has operations in commercial vehicles, owning Volkswagen Commercial Vehicles, along with controlling stakes in truck, bus and diesel engine manufacturers Scania AB and MAN SE.